hunterirving/TwitchPlaysAnything/README.md

 In what could be described as a _"One step forward, two steps ~~back~~ sideways"_ situation, even the chaotic nature of a noisy Twitch chat would eventually beat the game given enough time.

 Other games, like Super Mario Bros.
 (Super Mario Bros.
-DX shown here), have a much higher penalty for failure.
+Deluxe shown here), have a much higher penalty for failure.

 <img src="https://github.com/hunterirving/TwitchPlaysAnything/blob/master/images/mariodie.gif">